 Michelle Turner-Davidson on Speaking, Mentoring, and Training for MLM

 Michelle Turner-Davidson is a network marketing trainer, mentor, and speaker who helps network marketers find success.
-Here’s her story.
+Here is her story in our exclusive interview below.

 First off, how was your childhood, what did you want to become when you “grew up,” and what did your parents do for a living?